 For more information: www.wivetonbell.co.uk

-Following an extensive renovation in 2007, The King's Head now offers a homely mix of original features and modern-day comfort in its bar and restaurant.
+Norfolk County Winner of The National Pub & Bar Awards 2021,the King's Head now offers a homely mix of original features and modern-day comfort in its bar and restaurant.
 Food of the highest quality is prepared to order using only the freshest, natural, ingredients all sourced locally from farmers, fishermen and traders.
 The enormous garden has its own bar and is the perfect place for children with a wonderful large 'play' castle, willow maze and climbing tower to keep them entertained for hours.
-Listed in the Top 30 Gastro Pubs 2009 The Morning Advertiser.
 Tel: 01263 712 691

 A great pub dating from 17th century incorporating part of what used to be a blacksmiths shop.
 From the public bar and front garden there are stunning views over some of the finest fresh water marshes in the country.
 With a wide selection of local beers and well chosen wines to accompany the excellent locally sourced menu, The Dun Cow provides a relaxing environment at any time of the year.
 Open seven days a week.
 After a day's walking, cycling or bird-watching, you will find plenty of opportunity to relax and eat well.
 Families are more than welcome.
 Tel: 01263 740 467